 The seed stitch literally looks like — you guessed it — a seed.
-I think it has a great vintage feel and a fun texture.
 If you're embroidering a flower it makes perfect sense, of course, but you can use this stitch for a variety of designs, botanical and not.

 If you want a smooth surface, swipe right on the satin stitch.
-This is one of my favorite fill stitches because it adds such a nice raised texture and you can use it for miniature or large embroidery projects.
+It adds a nice, raised texture that's great for projects of any size.
 Just be sure to keep the length of the stitches even so they fill the design completely.

-I adore the look of French knots because they add an intricacy to hand embroidery that is both visual and tactile.
-You can practically feel those little knots just by looking at them!
-I usually create the outline of the design with this stitch first, then fill in.
+Add intricacy to your hand embroidery that is both visual and tactile with French knots — you can practically feel those little knots just by looking at them.
+Before you stitch, create an outline of the design you want, then start filling it in!

 If you're looking to add texture to a design, embroidering satin stitches over a seed and backstitch will get you there.
 This is definitely a good stitch for embroidering eyes or other facial features on a doll.